Core SDK options

 }

-Language specific customizations can be set in the languageOptions
+Language specific customizations can be set in the languageOptions section of the config file.

 auth